TULSA, Okla. - The following are updates from the trial of Michael Bever. The most recent developments are at the top:

 FOX23 Tiffany Alaniz says the family can be seen in many of the images.

-The crime scene detective who processed the scene took the stand Thursday; that detective will likely testify the entire day.
+The crime scene detective who processed the scene took the stand Thursday.

 On Wednesday, April 25, the nurse who treated the surviving Bever sister took the stand.
 An investigator who took Robert and Michael Bever to the hospital after being apprehended also testified.